The sacred side of finding work

 There are presumably other traps and pitfalls out there: “Be thou the defender of my soul, O God, for I walk through the midst of many snares; deliver me from them and save me, O Blessed One, for thou art the lover of mankind.”

 I have covered, or rather briefly touched on, the sacred and secular dimensions of jobhunting.
-But this is more of a “table of contents” than a full book; I point the reader to books or other resources (What Color Is Your Parachute? and Games Companies Play on the secular side, and one’s rule of prayer and parish priest or spiritual father on the sacred).
+But this is more of a “table of contents” than a full book; I point the reader to books or other resources (What Color Is Your Parachute? and Games Companies Play on the secular side, perhaps along with the highly recommended The Twenty Minute Networking Meeting, and one’s rule of prayer and parish priest or spiritual father on the sacred).
 The offering seems insufficient, but I’m not sure I have better.
 Still, I offer this much in the prayer that God will provide for you in his gracious and eternal love.

 This article was written while I was jobhunting and out of work.
 Later that day, I received and accepted a job offer.